 Additional photos from the exhibition can be found here: Heroes and History of the LGBTQ Civil Rights Movement

 This exhibit is displayed as part of the City's One City One Pride LGBTQ Arts Festival (www.weho.org/pride).

 Follow us on social media and use the hashtag #wehoarts

-For questions, contact Rebecca Ehemann, Public Art Coordinator at (323) 848-6846 or firstname.lastname@example.org.
+For questions on Public Art, contact Rebecca Ehemann, Public Art Coordinator at (323) 848-6846 or firstname.lastname@example.org.
 For people who are deaf or hard of hearing, please call, TTY: (323) 848-6496.
 To learn more information about the City of West Hollywood and its arts programs visit www.weho.org/arts.